Denver coffee scene

 • Espresso Ground$2.12/100g (~$5.99/283g)

-These are your grocery-store-friendly options — not specialty-grade by strict definitions, but solid daily drivers if you're brewing in volume.
-Unfortunately, roaster attribution on these is spotty in our data (the dreaded "null"), but they're widely available around town.
-If you want value and traceability, you'll need to bump up to the $4-5/100g range where local roasters start playing.
+These are grocery-store-friendly options — not specialty-grade by strict definitions, but solid daily drivers if you're brewing in volume.
+They're widely available around town.
+If you want value and traceability, bump up to the $4-5/100g range where Denver's local roasters start playing.

 Roasters Worth Knowing